werdnakof/MyProgrammingNotes/src/interview_notes/java.md

 [How JVM stack, heap and threads are mapped to physical memory or operation system](https://stackoverflow.com/questions/16264118/how-jvm-stack-heap-and-threads-are-mapped-to-physical-memory-or-operation-syste)

-    What I don't understand is that since JVM is essentially a software, how are those JVM heap, stack and threads mapped to physical machine?
+*What I don't understand is that since JVM is essentially a software.
+How are those JVM heap, stack and threads mapped to physical machine?*

 The heap is a pre-allocated continuous region of virtual memory. e.g.